 The 2,300-year-old Hongyadong Styled House offers an engaging encounter with the past.
 Refurbished and converted into a dining venue, it holds over 100 restaurants serving local specialties, like handmade Chongqing noodles.
 To energize after dinner, head to Deyi Bar Street, where discos mix with karaoke bars.

-Retreat from the bustling streets to Northern Hot Spring Park.
-China’s premier garden park, it combines rolling hills, temples, woods, and gorges with ten medicinal hot springs.
+Retreat from the bustling streets to Northern Hot Spring Park, which comprises rolling hills, temples, woods, and gorges with ten medicinal hot springs.
 Additionally, the city’s main port, Chaotianmen, presents iconic vistas of the Three Gorges Dam and the opportunity to discover spectacular night views with a nocturnal river cruise.
 Down the Jialing River, Hong Ya Cave boasts a scenic waterfall and streets paved right into the mountainside.

 View Local Area Map